jhpyle/docassemble/README.md

     cd ~/docassemble
     python docassemble_base/tests/test-parse.py

-If it fails with an exception, there was a problem with the installation.
 The output should end with:

     Need to ask:
-      What is your name?

-    to get x.name.first
+      Your use of this system does not mean that you have a lawyer.
+Do you understand this?

 ## Setting up the web server

 The following instructions assume a Debian system on which you have cloned `docassemble` into your home directory.
 You will have to make some changes to adapt this to your platform.

-Turn on wsgi:
+Enable the Apache wsgi module if it is not already enabled:

     sudo a2enmod wsgi